"With great power there must also come... great responsibility!" — Stan Lee

 15. No advertising or spam

-- You can use the Corona Marketplace forums to promote things that are legitimately related to Corona and mobile development, for example third-party services, templates, libraries, contractor searches, development partnerships, etc.
+- You can use the Corona Classifieds forums to promote things that are legitimately related to Corona and mobile development, for example third-party services, templates, libraries, contractor searches, development partnerships, etc.

 - You can post about recently released or soon-to-be-released Corona made apps in the New Apps / Works In Progress forum.